Japanese submarine I-1: Early service

 On 1 October 1931, Submarine Division 7 was reassigned to the Yokosuka Defense Division in the Yokosuka Naval District, but it began another tour of duty in Submarine Squadron 1 in the 1st Fleet on 1 December 1931.
 It completed this assignment on 1 October 1932 and again was assigned to the Yokosuka Defense Division in the Yokosuka Naval District, then returned to Submarine Squadron 1 in the 1st Fleet for a third time on either 15 November 1933 or 15 November 1934, according to different sources.

 I-1 got underway from Sasebo, Japan, in company with the other vessels of Submarine Squadron 1 — I-2 and I-3 of Submarine Division 7 and I-4, I-5, and I-6 of Submarine Division 8 — on 29 March 1935 for a training cruise in Chinese waters.
 The six submarines concluded the cruise with their return to Sasebo on 4 April 1935.
 On 15 November 1935, the division was reassigned to the Yokosuka Defense Squadron in the Yokosuka Naval District, and that day I-1 again was decommissioned and placed in reserve to undergo reconstruction.

 While I-1 was out of commission, her American-made sonar was replaced by a sonar system manufactured in Japan and her conning tower was streamlined.
 Submarine Division 7 returned to duty with Submarine Squadron 1 in the 1st Fleet on 20 January 1936 and, after her reconstruction was complete, I-1 was recommissioned on 15 February 1936 and rejoined the division.
-On 27 March 1937, I-1 departed Sasebo in company with I-2, I-3, I-4, I-5, and I-6 for training in the vicinity of Tsingtao, China.
+On 27 March 1937, I-1 departed Sasebo in company with I-2, I-3, I-4, I-5, and I-6 for training in the vicinity of Qingdao, China.
 The six submarines concluded the training cruise with their arrival at Ariake Bay on 6 April 1937.